hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_loops_and_scripts.md

   # grab the number of bad reads and write it to a summary file
   grep -cH NNNNNNNNNN $filename > $base-badreads.count.summary
 done

-# and add this summary to our run log
-cat *badreads.count.summary >> runlog.txt

 ```